 Crema Coffee House

-Noah Price and Jonathan Power (The Populist) played a leading role in RiNo's gentrification by opening this artsy haunt back when the 'hood was more skid than sizzle.
-With a rotating roster of roasters that includes both local companies (Novo and Huckleberry, for instance) and out-of-state purveyors (Oregon's Stumptown, North Carolina's Counter Culture), its success has been such that it now boasts a coffee bar and bodega inside The Denver Central Market (pictured) — which is every bit as busy though only a few blocks away.
+Noah Price and Jonathan Power (The Populist) played a leading role in RiNo's gentrification by opening this artsy haunt back when the hood was more skid than sizzle.
+With a rotating roster of roasters that includes both local companies (Novo and Huckleberry, for instance) and out-of-state purveyors (Seattle’s Herkeimer; Durham's Counter Culture), its success has been such that it now runs a satellite coffee bar and bodega inside The Denver Central Market (pictured) —which is every bit as busy though only a few blocks away.

 On the side: At the flagship location, both the quiche and the sweet-potato waffles have veritable cult followings.
 Options for curbing hunger at the Market branch are endless, obviously.